Saturday Night Live season 32: Cast

-Before the start of the season, the show suffered massive budget cuts.
-These resulted with Finesse Mitchell, who had been a cast member for three seasons since 2003, being fired from the show, alongside longtime cast members Horatio Sanz and Chris Parnell, who had both been on the show for eight seasons since 1998.
+Before the start of the season, the show suffered "massive budget cuts" at NBC.
+Lorne Michaels said that cutting staff was chosen over reducing from 20 the number of original episodes produced.
+As a result, longtime cast members Chris Parnell and Horatio Sanz, who had both been on the show for eight seasons since 1998, were fired from the show, along with Finesse Mitchell, who had been a cast member for three seasons since 2003.
 This was the second time Parnell had been fired from the show due to budget cuts, the first being after the 2000–01 season ended.
 In addition, longtime cast members Rachel Dratch (who had been on the show for seven seasons since 1999) and Tina Fey (who had been a staff writer since 1997, and a cast member for six seasons since 2000) left the show on their own terms, as both were to begin work on the NBC sitcom 30 Rock.

 Bill Hader, Andy Samberg, Jason Sudeikis, and Kristen Wiig were all promoted to repertory status.
-Due to the budget cuts, this was the first time since the 1997–98 season that the show did not have any featured players or hire any new cast members (budget cuts also explains why the previous season had only 19 episodes instead of the usual 20).
-These changes also resulted in the smallest cast in recent memory, just 11 people.
+This was the smallest cast in recent memory, with only 11 people.

 With Fey's departure, Seth Meyers became Amy Poehler's co-anchor on Weekend Update.
 Don Roy King was hired as director, replacing Beth McCarthy-Miller.

-A new logo was introduced this season.
-It is based on the logo seen during Dick Ebersol's tenure as showrunner between 1981 and 1985, but with a modern typeface.
-This logo would remain in use until the show's fortieth season.